 - Advised Colfax on the pre-deal structuring of the sale of the Howden group including the creation of international sale points and the realignment of multiple intra-group loans.

-DELOITTE LLP established its distinct corporate reorganisation team in 2019 following the recruitment of Rachel Hossack from Ernst & Young Global Limited.
+Deloitte Legal established its distinct corporate reorganisation team in 2019 following the recruitment of Rachel Hossack from EY LLP.
 Hossack leads the highly diverse practice and is also global legal leader for post-merger integrations.
 Alongside its domestic work, the group also leverages the firm’s global network to handle international intra-group reorganisations.
 Other key areas of expertise for the team include pre-merger structurings and post-merger integrations, cross-border M&A, company migrations, asset transfers, subsidiary conversions into branch structures, and national and regional hub establishment mandates.
 The group recently assisted VMware with a global post-merger integration project following its $2.7bn acquisition of Pivotal Software.
 Director Nirosha Perera is also a key name to note for clients in the TMT, retail, consumer markets, energy and manufacturing sectors.

 Other key lawyers: